mosabua/bc-owner-builder/hpa.md

 One contractor can not take care of two or more out of the three home warranty requirements

-- 2 years on finishing and mechanical systems
-- 5 years on building envelope
-- 10 years on structure

-One Home Warranty is required for builder built homes.
-Uses same 2,5,10 yr

 __Owner Builder is primary(general) contractor and project manager.__

 - has to manage